GuillaumeGibert/GBMProject3A/README.md

 * Choose the example you want to run by adding it to the GBMProject3A.pro file
 * Compile and Run it

-The analog input values received by the SignalProcessing object are displayed on the screen together with its power spectrum and (low-pass) filtered ones.

 Feel free to modify the code to fit your needs!